ryan-haskell/rhg-dev/content/posts/ssr-for-hackers.md

 So back in the day, javascript didn't have a bunch of cool frameworks. most people used [jquery](https://jquery.com/), and avoided JS as much as humanly possible.

-when someone made a request to a website:
+When someone made a request to a website:

 1. The server saw a path like `/posts/hello`
 2. It fetched all the content from a database or something